tbradbury/learning-site/md-posts/kubernetes-local.md

   type: LoadBalancer
 ```

-Here we are doing to important things we are updating the image tag and adding the env var to the api.
+Here we are doing 2 important things.
+We are updating the image tag and adding the env var to the api.
 Notice that the env var is not to `http:0.0.0.0:4000/movies` but to `http://local-movie-api-service:4000/movies`.
-This is the service name we gave our api this connects our site app to the api service inside out the cluster.
+This is the service name we gave our api.
+This connects our site app to the api service inside our the cluster.

 We can then redeploy our app `kubectl apply -f ./local.yaml` and go to `http://localhost:3000/movies` and see our movies!